Facebook iconTransformers vs vLLM vs SGLang: Comparison Guide

 Transformers is best suited for beginners or lightweight applications thanks to its minimal GPU usage and ease of use.vLLM delivers much faster responses by utilizing more GPU memory, making it a great fit for high-performance, real-time tasks.SGLang builds on top of vLLM and offers even faster results, along with added flexibility for customizing AI behavior through simple Python functions.

-Whether you're experimenting, deploying, or building complex systems, understanding these differences will help you choose the right tool for your needs, based on what matters most: speed, memory efficiency, or control.
+Whether you're experimenting, deploying, or building complex systems, understanding these differences will help you choose the right tool for your needs, based on what matters most: speed, memory efficiency, or control, and if you’re exploring other protocols for model serving, you can also read about STDIO transport in MCP to see how similar systems handle transport and integration.

 Author-Dharshan